 Here’s what happened from start to finish.

-The aim of this post is to help you take the steps of migrating your website from your current host, to SiteGround should you wish to.
-Here I’m sharing my experience with you.
+The aim of this post is to help you take the steps of migrating your website from your current host, to SiteGround, should you wish to.
+Here I’m simply sharing my experience with you.

-Just to make you aware that website transfer is a paid service.
+Just to make you fully aware that the website transfer service from SiteGround is a paid service.

-It’s free if you’re opening a new shared web hosting account with SiteGround for the first time, and as long as your site is under 1GB in size.
-The transfer fee is normally $30 per website / cPanel.
+That being said, it’s completely free if you’re opening a brand new shared web hosting account with SiteGround for the first time, and, as long as your site is under 1GB in size.

 Click here to start transferring your site to SiteGround.

 Once I filled the form and submitted it, I simply played the waiting game, which wasn’t very long at all.

 A few hours later, I got an email from one of SiteGround’s tech support staff to say the process was complete, wow, I thought, happy days, right?